Altered Topological Structure of the Brain White Matter in Maltreated Children through Topological Data Analysis: Acknowledgements

 \section{Acknowledgements}

-This study was supported by NIH EB022856 and NSF MDS-2010778.
+This study was supported by NSF MDS-2010778 and NIH EB022856 and MH133614 to MKC, NIH MH43454 to RJD, NIH MH61285 to SDP.
+A core grant (P50HD105353) to the Waisman Center from the National Institute of Child Health and Human Development is also acknowledged.
 We would like to thank Sixtus Dakurah of University of Wisconsin-Madison and Yuan Wang of University of South Carolina for discussion on statistical methods.
 We also like to thank Vijay Anand of University of Exeter and Anass El Yaagoubi Bourakna for discussion on validation methods.